 That really doesn't come out and say that he was the Master of it, does it?
 It almost comes across as if he was concealing the fact that the mastery of that Wand had ceased years earlier.
 Or boasting that if there was a mastery of that wand that *he* did not have it.

-Being awarded fabulous artifacts that he has no desire to use seems to be quite the theme with Harry.
+Being awarded fabulous artifacts that he has no desire to use seems to be quite the continuing theme when it comes to Harry.

-The LiveJournalist known as Swythyv and I were kicking this around for the last few weeks before the Halloween update, and poking at the Hallows (which are another bit of balognium to examine) from a number of different directions.
-Makes me really wish I wrote fanfic, because the possibilities are just about endless.
+The LiveJournalist known as Swythyv and I were kicking this around for the last few weeks before my last Halloween update, and poking at the Hallows (which are another bit of balognium to examine) from a number of different directions.
+It all makes me really wish I wrote fanfic, because the possibilities are just about endless.

 As I say above, Rowling overwrote the wand business when she started applying what were supposed to be subtle laws with a trowel to every wand in sight.
 It would have worked better if she had scaled it back a bit and had given us a bit more discussion about the Elder Wand after they figured it out that this was what Tom was searching for.
 The thing is supposed to be a legend for heaven's sake.
 There have got to be some attributed qualities to it.
 It would have been something relevant to chew on during the endless camping trip.